NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Mizuki](/assets/images/changelog/mizuki.png)

 - Grabbable Moves: 6B(A), 6BB(B), 6A, 8A, JA
+- 5B
+  - Hitbox appears one frame sooner
+  - Slightly smaller hand hitbox
+  - Elbow hitbox removed
-- 5B: hitbox appears one frame sooner, slightly smaller hand hitbox; elbow hitbox removed; hand hitbox larger on frame 2
+  - Hand hitbox larger on frame 2
 - 6B staggers
 - 6B(B) has one more frame of hitbox
 - 6BB(B) Y cancels properly
+- 6BB(A)
+  - Does 8A
-- 6BB(A) does 8A; transition is later
+  - Transition is later
 - 2B
   - Made strong
   - Change to hit direction